Best General Liability Insurance Companies for Small Businesses in Ohio

 Optimize your payment and coverage structure

-Before comparing insurers, figure out what coverage your business needs and how you'll pay for it.
-Ohio's winter weather creates slip-and-fall risks, older commercial buildings raise property damage liability and contracts with health care systems or manufacturers often require higher general liability limits.
-Ask yourself:
+Start by determining what coverage your business needs and how you'll pay for it.
+Ohio's winter weather creates slip-and-fall exposure, older commercial buildings increase property damage liability and contracts with health care systems or manufacturers often require higher general liability limits.
+Work through these questions first:

 • What's your annual revenue, and does it stay consistent or fluctuate seasonally?